ceedee666/modern-abap-curriculum/README.md

 ### Other Technologies and Concepts

-In order to follow the curriculum a basic understanding of the following technologies and concepts is also required:
+In order to follow the curriculum a basic understanding of the following technologies and concepts is required:

 - [Git](https://en.wikipedia.org/wiki/Git)
 - [HTML5](https://en.wikipedia.org/wiki/HTML5)